Editorial Standards A-Z

 Write the time of day as follows: 3 p.m., 9:15 a.m., 4:05 p.m.

 Formal academic titles are capitalized when they immediately precede a personal name and are used as part of the name.
-Titles should be lowercased when following a name or used in place of a name.
+Titles may also be capitalized when following a name, as appropriate.
 Once a title has been mentioned, it does not need to be repeated each time a person’s name is mentioned.
+However, if a person has an expressed preference of being referred to by their title as part of their name, that preference should be respected.

 Examples: